mathworks/toolboxdesign/MEX.md

 └───arithmetic.prj
 ```

 By placing the MEX functions within the `private` folder, we have made it [private](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).
-Our motivation for doing this is to restrict the toolbox user from  calling the MEX functions directly.
+By doing this, you restrict your users from  calling the MEX functions directly.
 We suggest accessing MEX functions through a MATLAB script.
-This way, you can control what gets passed as input to the MEX function, this prevents errors from unexpected or unhandled inputs.
+This way, you can control what gets passed as input to the MEX function, there by preventing errors from unexpected or unhandled inputs.

 You’ll notice that we deliberately name the source file and the MEX function the same way.
 For example, on Windows, `invertMex.cpp` gets compiled into `invertMex.mexw64`, with `invertMex` being the name of the MEX function.
 This naming convention is helpful for the following reasons:

 * It makes it easy to match each MEX function to its source code.
 * By adding the "Mex" suffix, it’s immediately clear that this is a MEX function—not a regular MATLAB function.

-MEX files are just build artifacts, it’s a good idea to leave them out of version control.
+We recommend leaving the MEX files out of version control since they are just build artifacts.
 You can do this by adding the `private` folder to your `.gitignore` file.

 <!-- use the same language as in TBP -->